Faculty & Staff Resources

 Deadlines: Students seeking internships outside the United States/United States Territories must submit an application to OIED no fewer than fifteen (15) business days prior to intended departure or fifteen (15) days prior to Add/Drop whichever date occurs first in order to allow time for review and processing of pre-departure paperwork.

 Internships may start and end within the broadest dates of any term/semester which differ from the first and last day of class.

-Drop/Add is the 5th day of class for fall/spring terms and the 2nd day of class for each summer session.
+Drop/Add is the 5th day of class for fall/spring terms and the 2nd day of class for each summer term.
 Students not enrolled on the final day of Drop/Add will lose the financial aid they were awarded for their courses.
 Please note: The Drop/Add date for Summer I serves as the Drop/Add date for both Summer I and Summer II.

 Census is the 10th day of each fall and spring term and the 3rd day of class for each summer session.
-Faculty must have their internship records approved through the Dean's level by 12:00 noon on Census.
-UNC General Administration sets Census to serve as the final date to complete the enrollment process.
+UNC General Administration sets Census to serve as the enrollment reporting date for each term.

 Appalachian State University requires professional and general liability coverage for all students enrolled in internship, field experience, practicum, clinical, and student teaching.
-Students, as the insured, are added to the policy and their Student Account charged for the insurance fee upon enrollment.
+Students, as the insured party, are added to the policy and their Student Account charged for the insurance fee upon enrollment.
 View internships.appstate.edu/insurance for more details.

-Faculty may request a background check and/or drug panel for their student within the student's record in the Internship Inventory.
-Certiphi, our provider, will send the student an AppStation account through which the student can approve the background check and/or drug panel and make arrangements for payment.
+Faculty may request a background check and/or drug panel for their students within the student's record in the Internship Inventory.
+Certiphi, our provider, will send the student an ApplicationStation account through which the student can approve the background check and/or drug panel request and make arrangements for payment.
 Certiphi will send results to the student for the student to share with their internship site.